tiny8877/okta.github.io/_source/_docs/api/resources/inline-hooks.md

  - The URI of your external service endpoint.
  - The type of inline hook you are registering.

- - The secret API key that you want Okta to pass to your external service endpoint (so that your external service can check for its presence as a security measure).
+In addition, it lets you specify a secret API key that you want Okta to pass to your external service endpoint (so that your external service can check for its presence as a security measure).

 Note that the API key you set here is unrelated to the Okta API token you must supply when making calls to Okta APIs.